Abzraja/cryptocurrency-dashboard/README.md

 ### Project Overview

 The project focuses on cryptocurrencies and providing our users with a tool which allows them to observe insights into the "top ten**" cryptocurrencies.
-We would like our users to be able to use the visualisations presented to find out more about how these selected cryptocurrencies as well as their recorded past.
+We would like our users to be able to use the visualisations presented to find out more about these selected cryptocurrencies and their recorded past.